Idiot Money

 That’s all defaults such as these are.
 Quick reminders.
 Of the world you want to live in, and the person you want to become.

-Surrounded by the vision-narrowing forces of addiction and unscrupulous salesmen, and the lazy-bordering-on-suicidal sacrifices of our potential to the gods of mimetic desire, our in-the-moment financial decisions are often stained with tragic incompetence.
+Surrounded by the vision-narrowing forces of and , and the lazy-bordering-on-suicidal sacrifices of our potential to the gods of mimetic desire, our in-the-moment financial decisions are often stained with tragic incompetence.
 And all for want of a well-prepared reminder.